sahil1518/credit_card_transcations--SQL-project/README.md

+Overview
+This project contains a comprehensive data analysis focused on understanding and visualizing credit card spending habits in India.
+The project aims to provide valuable insights into consumer behavior, trends, and patterns related to credit card transactions.
+For analysis a dataset has been used which contains key aspects of credit card usage, providing valuable insights into spending habits across different dimensions.

+Dataset
+Credit card spending habit : Credit Card Spending Habits in India is a dataset containing thousands of samples of the number of credit card transactions in India by city, date, card type,experience type and gender.

+City: Uncover regional spending patterns by identifying the city where each transaction occurred.
+Date: Analyze temporal trends and seasonal variations in credit card usage over time.
+Card Type: Understand the impact of different credit card types on spending behavior.
+Exp Type: Categorize transactions by expense type, offering insights into consumer priorities.
+Gender: Explore spending variations based on the gender of the cardholder.
+Amount: Quantify the financial aspect of each transaction, facilitating numerical analysis.

+Questions

  1- write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends

 2- write a query to print highest spend month and amount spent in that month for each card type